Kamata Station (Tokyo): Lines

 Keikyu Kamata Station on the Keikyu Main Line is located about 700 m to the east of Kamata Station.
+The Tōkaidō Main Line also runs adjacent to the station on the outer tracks without stopping.

 Station layout

 JR East

-The JR East station is a surface station with platforms in a north-south direction.
+The JR East station is a surface station with platforms in a north–south direction.

 Platforms

 Tokyu

 The Tokyu station is located to the southwest corner of the JR station.

 Platforms

 History

 The JR East station opened on 11 April 1904.
 The Tokyu station opened on 6 October 1922 on the Ikegami Line, and services on Tamagawa Line began on 1 November 1923.